Nkanyisogwane/Data-Analysis-Personal-Projects/Financial-Service-Fraud-Detection-SQL_Project/ReadMe.md

 WHERE isFraud = '1';
 I was surprised by how small the proportion of fraudulent transactions was.
 This query provided a good starting point for further analysis.

+4. Retrieve the Top 10 Accounts with the Highest Total Outgoing Transaction Amount

 -- Retrieve the top 10 accounts with the highest total outgoing transaction amount SELECT TOP 10 nameOrig, SUM(CAST(amount AS DECIMAL(18, 2))) AS TotalOutgoing FROM dbo.Fraud
 GROUP BY nameOrig
 ORDER BY TotalOutgoing DESC;
 This query showed which accounts were responsible for the largest outgoing transactions, helping to identify potentially suspicious activity.

+5. Accounts with Mismatched Balances (Potential Anomalies)

 -- Accounts with mismatched balances (potential anomalies) SELECT